vyavasthita/indian-insurance/README.md

 # Improvements Required, To Do
 Some improvements are required, these are intentionly not done due to time constraints.

-1. Sending email takes little time, this requires debugging.
-    Or we need to use some background task using Celery/RQ.

-2. Use supervisor if required to restart the app automatically post some error in application.
+1. Use supervisor if required to restart the app automatically post some error in application.

-3. API documentation using swagger
+2. API documentation using swagger

-4. Serialization - I did not use any serialization library like marshmallow.
+3. Serialization - I did not use any serialization library like marshmallow.
 I just used simple python dict with flask jsonify().

-5. CORS for all domain is enable.
+4. CORS for all domain is enable.
 Later we need to make it configurable for particular domains.

-6. Different configurations for differnent environments like Dev, test, QA, Production.

-7. Separate requirements.txt file for different environments or use poetry.
+5. Separate requirements.txt file for different environments or use poetry.

-8. Some of the responses sent to client are more of a developer use.
+6. Some of the responses sent to client are more of a developer use.
 While client should only see generic message.

-9. More automated unit tests need to be written specially for db crud operations and also by using mocking.
+7. More automated unit tests need to be written specially for db crud operations and also by using mocking.

-10. Unit test coverage should improve.
+8. Unit test coverage should improve.

-11. Use custome error handlers for invalid endpoints (404, 500 status codes)
+9. Use custome error handlers for invalid endpoints (404, 500 status codes)

-12. Use locust to test the performance
+10. Use locust to test the performance

-13. Use sphinx documentation
+11. Use sphinx documentation

-14. Creating postman collection file for unit testing.
+12. Creating postman collection file for unit testing.